 Here are some tips to implementing a successful onboarding plan:

-Be prepared by having their logins, schedules, access keys, etc. set up and ready for the first day.
+Be prepared to welcome them by having their logins, schedules, access keys, etc. set up and ready.
 Ensure that they have a workplace set out for them because no one wants to start a new job with nowhere to sit and do their work.
 By preparing everything beforehand, you ensure that the transition into your company is easy and stress-free for both sides

 Ease them into the company

 Although you might be a little short staffed and want to throw the employee onto a project right away, this is something you should definitely avoid.
 As tempting as it is to start someone out with a big bang, remember that sometimes less is more.